orestesmas/pycirkuit/README.md

      [https://ece.uwaterloo.ca/~aplevich/dpic/](https://ece.uwaterloo.ca/~aplevich/dpic/)
      and follow the instructions in the README file.

-     There's no Debian package for the Circuit Macros, but if PyCirkuit doesn't find them at startup, it will offer the user to download and install them automatically.
+     If PyCirkuit doesn't find Circuit Macros at startup, it will offer the user to download and install them automatically.
 They don't require building.

   2. In order to isolate PyCirkuit and its dependencies from other python packages on your system, it's advisable to install it into a Python's Virtual Environment.
 To do so, choose or create a directory somewhere and __change into it__.
 Do the following to create the Virtual Environment inside and activate it: